Ssayan1/python-quiz-app/README.md

 # 🧠 Python Quiz App (Tkinter GUI)

-A simple object-oriented quiz application built using Python and tkinter.
-It pulls questions from a list of dictionaries and quizzes the user with a graphical interface.
+An interactive quiz application built in Python using **Object-Oriented Programming** and a graphical interface (Tkinter).
+Users can test their knowledge with multiple-choice questions loaded from a data source.
 ---

 ## 📸 Screenshot